pgiardiniere/personal-site/src/lib/posts/initial-release.md

   const softmax = "L_i = -log{\\left( \\frac {e^{f_{y_i}}} {\\sum_j e^{f_j}} \\right)}"
 </script>

-Welcome to the first blog post!
+Welcome to the first post!
+This is a tech blog where you can find all manner of details about the projects I've worked on, both past and present.
+Most recently, I've had a lot of fun putting this site together, so let's get right into it and cover how it's made.

 ## The Starter